poshaughnessy/browser-strikes-back-jsoxford-2017/src/index.md

 -- starfield

-> &ldquo;AI tools could help web developers.&rdquo;
+> &ldquo;AI tools could help us.&rdquo;

 <div class="caption">[2020: The Future of Web Development](https://future-of-web-dev-2020.herokuapp.com)</div>

--- robots quote bg-fade
+-- stormtroopers-googling quote bg-fade

 >&ldquo;Imagine your IDE is connected to an AI service, and polls it for suggestions every keystroke (or few).
 Now you can have the whole of the machine-crunchable Web behind you.&rdquo;

 [peteroshaughnessy.com/posts/artificial-intelligence-future-of-coding/](https://peteroshaughnessy.com/posts/artificial-intelligence-future-of-coding/)

--- img-with-caption stormtroopers-googling bg-fade
+-- img-with-caption robots bg-fade

 ![Marvin](images/marvin.png)